- Explore our Research

 Wildfire Risk and Changing Utility Business Models

 Wildfire risk is reshaping the utility business model in profound and increasingly visible ways.
-To better understand these shifts, the U.S. Department of Energy’s Grid Deployment Office is supporting Pacific Northwest National Laboratory (PNNL) in providing credible, data-driven insights into the evolving financial and regulatory landscape facing utilities.
+To better understand these shifts, the U.S. Department of Energy’s Office of Electricity is supporting Pacific Northwest National Laboratory (PNNL) in providing credible, data-driven insights into the evolving financial and regulatory landscape facing utilities.
 This effort will highlight key trends such as the rise of self-insurance, expanded liability exposure, increasing insurance premiums and limitations, impacts on cost of capital, asset valuation changes (e.g., accelerated depreciation), and the redistribution of wildfire-related risk—whether through service suspensions, ratepayer impacts, or shifts to taxpayers and governments.
-The project is focused on documenting the business realities utilities face in a wildfire-prone environment—not on introducing or elevating new risks.

 Review of Utility Industry Trends

-PNNL is hosting a webinar on Tuesday August 19 at 10 am PT to share the research on key trends in wildfire-related risks to the utility business model, actions that utilities and state policymakers are taking to address some of these risks, and emergent questions for future work.
+PNNL hosted a webinar on Tuesday August 19, 2025 to share the research on key trends in wildfire-related risks to the utility business model, actions that utilities and state policymakers are taking to address some of these risks, and emergent questions for future work.

 Technical Advisory Committee